 In the same shopping center as my work, there was a Bally’s Total Fitness and I began working-out there after my shifts.

-I had no idea how to workout so I ended up doing what many do – which is mimic what the ‘fit’ people were doing in the weight room.
-Two months of this and still drinking frappuccinos there was practically no change in my body composition.
+I had no idea how to work out so I ended up doing what many do – which is to mimic what the ‘fit’ people were doing in the weight room.
+Two months of this and still drinking frappuccinos, and there was practically no change in my body composition.

 Frustrated with my lack of progress I made friends with one of the older guys in the weight room named Andy to help me learn the ropes.

-We ended up training together for the next 3 years and he helped me go from a skinny-fat teenager to a muscular 185 pound guy.
-He is the one who got me started down my fitness path and am very grateful for the time he spent training with me.
+We ended up training together for the next 3 years and he helped me go from a skinny-fat teenager to a muscular 185-pound guy.
+He is the one who got me started down my fitness path and I am very grateful for the time he spent training with me.

 Looking for a new challenge and getting a little bored of the same routine I started Cross-Training in 2007.
 Cross-Training has been a catalyst for my fitness IQ.
-Since 2007 i’ve competed at the Cross-Training games, Cross-Training regional’s, olympic lifting meets, marathons, 5ks, and numerous local Cross-Training competitions.
-On top of my own training i’ve been a been lucky enough to be a full time coach since 2009 and have helped hundreds of people work towards there own personal performance goals through group fitness instruction, personal training, and writing.
+Since 2007 I’ve competed at the Cross-Training games, Cross-Training regional’s, Olympic lifting meets, marathons, 5ks, and numerous local Cross-Training competitions.
+On top of my own training, I’ve been lucky enough to be a full-time coach since 2009 and have helped hundreds of people work towards their own personal performance goals through group fitness instruction, personal training, and writing.